-- 1. After the successful completion of 26 consecutive weeks of full-time study, F-1 visa holders become eligible for one (1) term of four (4) weeks of vacation; - 2.
-Vacation can be taken during terms 1, 2 and 3 of student's current level; - 3.
-Students cannot take vacation during term 4 (last term) of their current level; - 4.
-Students must submit a Vacation Request Form through the Student Portal at least four (4) weeks in advance before they plan to take vacation; - The decision to grant or deny vacation time requests shall be made by the HEI-Los Angeles in its sole discretion.
-When requesting vacation, students' previous attendance and payment records will be factors considered as grounds for granting or denying vacation time; - F-1 visa holders must obtain approval from the Harvest School's Designated School Official (DSO) before taking vacation.
+- 1. After the successful completion of 26 consecutive weeks of full-time study, F-1 visa holders become eligible for one (1) term of eight (8) weeks of vacation. - 2.
+Students must submit a Vacation Request Form through the Student Portal at least four (4) weeks in advance before they plan to take vacation. - 3.
+The decision to grant or deny vacation time requests shall be made by the HEI- Los Angeles in its sole discretion.
+When requesting vacation, students' previous attendance and payment records will be factors considered as grounds for granting or denying vacation time. - 4.
+F-1 visa holders must obtain approval from the Harvest School's Designated School Official (DSO) before taking vacation.
 This is to protect their immigration status.
-Taking vacation without previous authorization can result in Termination of Status; - If F-1 visa holders plan to travel outside U.S. territory, they must hold their passport and an I-20 form signed on the second page.
+Taking vacation without previous authorization can result in Termination of Status. - 5.
+If F-1 visa holders plan to travel outside U.S. territory, they must hold their passport and an I-20 form signed on the second page.
 Please see Temporary Leave for more information.